 Can This Marriage Be Saved?

 But apparent problems began to develop early on in the relationship.
 Not that it’s all that unusual for couples to encounter problems early on in their marriage.
-In fact, most couples run into some problems early on while navigating the “post-honeymoon” marital adjustments.
-Like others JimSki and Christine encountered the typical range of marital problems.
-Ski was working long hours in the auto business.
+Most couples run into some problems early on while navigating the post-honeymoon marital adjustments.
+Like others, Jim and Christine encountered the typical range of marital problems.
+Jim was working long hours in the auto business.
 Christine was in school and had a baby on the way.
-Soon, along came another child, a mortgage, bills and careers, and with each came increasing demands on their resources and time.
-But there were other complicating factors that ultimately led to the demise of their love and marriage.
+Soon along came another child, a mortgage, bills, and careers.
+With each new responsibility came increasing demands on their resources and time.
+But other complicating factors ultimately led to the demise of their love and marriage.

-Christine recalls how she felt so empty, disappointed, angry and all alone.
+Christine recalls how she felt so empty, disappointed, angry, and all alone.
 She admits, “After living like that for so long, I became very resentful and difficult to live with.”

 Their marriage became further complicated when Christine, empty and desperate for acceptance, resorted to having two affairs.

 Over the next several months, Christine started attending church regularly and sought help from a counselor.
-During their 2½-year separation Ski started noticing a sincere change in Christine, even though he still wanted to proceed with a divorce.
+During their 2½-year separation, Jim started noticing a sincere change in Christine, even though he still wanted to proceed with a divorce.
 “She was becoming a much kinder and more compassionate person.
-Then one day, he said, “I just decided to call her and ask if she would consider a mutual dialogue of reconciliation.”
-Just days earlier Christine had heard on the radio about Cornerstone’s “New Beginning,” Marriage Renewal Weekend for crisis marriages.
-She thought about it and two days later told Ski that yes she would be willing, “But” emphatically said, “I truly believe that we can’t do it without God’s help.”
-Ski agreed, and they called me.
+Then one day”, he said, “I just decided to call her and ask if she would consider a mutual dialogue of reconciliation.”
+Just days earlier Christine had heard on the radio about Cornerstone’s “A New Beginning, Marriage Renewal Weekend” for crisis marriages.
+She thought about it and two days later told Jim she would be willing to attend.
+“But” she emphatically said, “I truly believe that we can’t do it without God’s help.”
+Jim agreed, and they called me.